boom-lab/CrocoLakeDocs/source/available_datasets.rst

 GLODAP
 ------

-CrocoLake contains `GLODAP <https://glodap.info/>`_'s the core variables of the most recent data product v2.2023, which are already quality controlled.
+CrocoLake contains the core variables of `GLODAP <https://glodap.info/>`_'s most recent data product v2.2023, which are already quality controlled.
 A description of the dataset is provided in `Lauvset et al (2024) <https://doi.org/10.5194/essd-16-2047-2024>`_.

 The mapping between GLODAP's variables names and CrocoLake's is the following::